asvetliakov/typescript-sort-completions-vscode/README.md

 # typescript-sort-completions

+## Notice

+You must install plugin manually via npm/yarn (see below) otherwise the TS service won't load it

 ## Features

 When doing completion from TS service, slightly reorder available completions to keep own non-inherited properties from type at the top of completion list: